kubukoz/blog/mdoc/asking-better-questions.md

 > This leads to enormous amounts of **wasted time and energy**, both on the part of people asking for help, and on the part of those providing help.

 Once I learned about this, I started seeing myself and my peers fall into this trap [unreasonably often](https://en.wikipedia.org/wiki/Frequency_illusion), and I agree with the statement above - it can be a massive waste of time.
 Being aware of this pitfall is incredibly useful: we can fight against it.

-The best way is to start with context.
+Consider if you're **asking the right question**.
+Give your audience a sneak peek of "the bigger picture" of what you're trying to get done.

+## Maybe it's you

+Sometimes we just let our pride win and assume everyone is wrong - but not us, of course. **Stay humble**, remember that you're not a machine, and consider the possibility that it was, in fact, you.
+Take a break, look at the problem with fresh eyes and see if you find any flaws in your approach.

+Nevertheless, **don't get blocked** - if you honestly see no way forward, asking for help is the right call.
+If you're not sure about something, just mention that in the question - you don't have to know everything.
+You can even start by asking an easier, more general question, just to validate your understanding.

+# Context

 ## todo